JojoReikun/DOKA/README.md

 E) Displays all for that animal existing calculations and marks all available calculations (determined by which labels are there/green) in green.
 In future instead of executing all green calculations, the desired ones will be selectable/deselectable.

-## Overview over the programstructure:
+## Overview over the program structure:
-This chart displays th eprogram structure, how calculations or even animals could be added and where which functionality can be found.
+This chart displays the program structure, how calculations or even animals could be added and where which functionality can be found.
 ![](images/Program_structure_chart.jpg)